kgrzybek/modular-monolith-with-ddd/README.md

 Each Module consists of the following submodules (assemblies):

-- Application - it is main submodule which is responsible for initialization, processing all requests, internal commands, integration events.
+- **Application** - the main submodule which is responsible for initialization, processing all requests, internal commands and integration events
-- Domain - Domain Model in Domain-Driven Design terms implementation applicable in particular [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html).
+- **Domain** - Domain Model in Domain-Driven Design terms implements the applicable [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html)
-- Infrastructure - implementation of infrastructural code like EF configuration and mappings.
+- **Infrastructure** - infrastructural code like Entity Framework configuration and mappings
-- IntegrationEvents -  Integration Events **contracts** which are published to Events Bus.
-Only this assembly can be shared between other modules.
+- **IntegrationEvents** - **Contracts** published to the Events Bus; only this assembly can be called by other modules

 ![](docs/Images/VSSolution.png)

-Note: Application, Domain and Infrastructure assemblies can be merged into one assembly.
+**Note:** Application, Domain and Infrastructure assemblies could be merged into one assembly.
 Some people like horizontal layering or more decomposition, some don't.
-Implementing Domain Model or Infrastructure in separate assembly gives opportunity to encapsulate it using internal keyword.
+Implementing the Domain Model or Infrastructure in separate assembly allows encapsulation using the [```internal```](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/internal) keyword.
 Sometimes Bounded Context logic is not worth it because it is too simple.
-As always, be pragmatic and take approach whatever you like.
+As always, be pragmatic and take whatever approach you like.

 ### 3.3 API and Module Communication